mercedesb/talk-spot/TechSkills/GraphQLApolloExpress.md

 Short and punchy.
 A few sentences.

 ## Description
 If you work in web dev, you've probably heard of GraphQL.
-GraphQL is the shiny new tech attracting some software engineers from the more traditional REST API.
-In this talk, we'll discuss what GraphQL is, its benefits, and the costs to using it.
-We will create a simple GraphQL project using Node.js and React.
+It is the shiny new tech attracting some software engineers away from more traditional REST APIs.
+In this introductory talk, we'll discuss what GraphQL is, its benefits, and the costs to using it.
+We'll walk through creating a simple React project using GraphQL and get our feet wet with this new language.
+If you've been meaning to explore GraphQL, this is the jumpstart you've been looking for.

 ## Audience
 Who is the audience for?
-Developers interested in getting their feet wet with GraphQL, bonus points if they have an interest in React.
+Developers interested in dabbling with GraphQL, bonus points if they have an interest in React.

 ## Outcomes/Conclusions
 What will the audience get out of this talk?
 What do I want them to come